twota/terms-of-service-and-privacy-policy/README.md

 Twota Technologies Inc. operates the “Twota” app, available on the Apple App Store and Google Play Store.
 The app includes the following features:

-▪"Explore": Browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
+▪ "Explore": Browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
 Like or dislike users — mutual likes result in a match.

-▪"LiveChat": Connect in real-time with online users who match your sexuality, age, and distance preferences.
+▪ "LiveChat": Connect in real-time with online users who match your sexuality, age, and distance preferences.

-▪"BlindDate": A weekly anonymous match every Friday, displaying only your name and a blurred photo.
+▪ "BlindDate": A weekly anonymous match every Friday, displaying only your name and a blurred photo.
 To initiate a chat with a BlindDate match, you must be a verified user.

 “Twota” is committed to fostering respectful, safe, secure, and meaningful interactions, and may adopt or enhance features at any time without prior notice.